-Backleading - What is it?
+Backleading in Ballroom dancing...what is it?

 “Stop Backleading!”
 Can there be a phrase more irritating to a Lady Dancer’s ears?
 Backleading is a term that gets thrown around a lot in a dance studio, by teachers and partners alike.
 But what does the term actually mean?